Magisk-Modules-Repo/Oxy-ify/README.md

 **Only versions after 2.2 were distributed through Magisk Modules Repo**

 ### V 3.1
--Added Calculator (press 1+ for the easter egg);
+- Added Calculator (press 1+ for the easter egg);
--Updated Camera to 3.x;
+- Updated Camera to 3.x;
--Updated Weather app to 2.4.x
+- Updated Weather app to 2.4.x

 ### V 3.0
 - Now you can select what apps to install;